 Particularly at risk are people with heart or breathing disorders, the elderly, pregnant women and their unborn children, and anemic individuals.
 Concern also exists for healthy children because of their increased oxygen requirements that result from their higher metabolism rate.

 The primary National Ambient Air Quality Standard (NAAQS) for CO are 9 ppm (parts per million) averaged over an eight hour period and 35 ppm averaged over a one hour period.
 The EPA allows no more than one exceedance of the standard per year for any given location.
 Subsequent exceedances constitute violations of the NAAQS.

 Primary standards are designed to protect human health and secondary standards to protect human welfare.
 There are no secondary CO standards.

 Carbon monoxide has been monitored in Fort Collins since 1980.
-Concentrations are reported in the Fort Collins Ambient Air Quality Report (PDF 766KB).
+Concentrations are reported in the Fort Collins Ambient Air Quality Report (766KB).
 The downward trend in CO is due mostly to new car emission standards as well as oxygenated fuels and Colorado's inspection and maintenance program.

 Fort Collins is designated a maintenance area for CO.
 Between 1980 and 1991, the City violated the federal CO standard an average of six times per year and was therefore designated a non-attainment area for CO.
 In July 2002 the Colorado Air Quality Control Commission approved Fort Collins' Redesignation Request and Maintenance Plan, establishing Fort Collins as a CO "maintenance area."

 For recent air quality measurements in Fort Collins, visit Air Pollution Control Division Sites.
 Under Monitor Data, select Reports.
 Under Single Stations, select "Fort Collins" or "Fort Collins South" (not Fort Collins VIS.) as the location, and the day you are interested in.
 Then click Display.